 Baby isn’t ready for preschool yet, so their school field trips are still pretty far in the future.
 But that doesn’t mean you can’t get started yourself!
 Save the educational field trips for later, when Baby can talk and understand words better.
 Right now, your only job is to show them cool new things.
 We’ve got some ideas.

 Finally, a chance to put all of that “What sound does the lion make?” practice to good use.
-Baby isn’t talking yet, but you might see his eyes get wider at the sight of his first giraffe.
+Baby isn’t talking yet, but you might see their eyes get wider at the sight of their first giraffe.
 If the zoo seems too intimidating, check out a smaller, more interactive adventure — a petting zoo!
 Lambs and baby goats are a good stepping stone to elephants and bears.

 Have you ever been to an aquarium where you can walk under the tank?
 Go!
-You can give Baby his first look at fish that are even bigger than him, and you can both check out sea life in a touch tank.
+You can give Baby their first look at fish that are even bigger than them, and you can both check out sea life in a touch tank.
 Most aquariums have little pools where you can touch coral, starfish, or even stingrays; just make sure you wash your and Baby‘s hands before and after.

 The fire station

 Most fire stations are happy to give tours, and bonus, they also install car seats!
-But this field trip is mostly for the pictures you’ll get of Baby in his little plastic firefighter’s hat.
+But this field trip is mostly for the pictures you’ll get of Baby in their little plastic firefighter’s hat.
 Baby won’t get a lot out of this particular field trip apart from new sights and sounds, but you’ll come away with some great information about fire safety and some adorable pics.
 It’s a win-win.